Solar PV Grid Tied Training System

 Key Features

-• Active Measurement Panel: Monitor voltage, current, and power in real-time during experiments.
+• Active Measurement Panel: Real-time monitoring of voltage, current, and power parameters within the solar PV system during experimentation.

-• Waveform Observation: Analyze voltage and current waveforms for both linear and non-linear loads.
+• Waveform Observation: Analysis of voltage and current waveforms under both linear and non-linear load conditions in a grid-connected environment.

-• Transmission Line Analysis: Study the impact of transmission line inductance on voltage quality at the Point of Common Coupling (PCC).
+• Transmission Line Analysis: Investigation of the effect of transmission line inductance on voltage quality at the Point of Common Coupling (PCC).

-• Power Factor Improvement: Implement capacitor banks to enhance power factor and observe its effect on power quality at the PCC.
+• Power Factor Improvement: Use of capacitor banks to improve power factor and evaluate its impact on grid performance.

-• Power Flow Evaluation: Evaluate active, reactive, and apparent power flow between the PV grid and virtual grid.
+• Power Flow Evaluation: Measurement of active, reactive, and apparent power flow between the PV source and the grid or virtual grid.

-• Built-in MPPT Inverter: Utilize a Maximum Power Point Tracking (MPPT) grid-tied inverter for optimized energy conversion.
+• Built-in MPPT Inverter: Maximum Power Point Tracking inverter optimized for efficient energy extraction in the solar PV system.

-• Direct DSO Connectivity: Allows direct connection of a Digital Storage Oscilloscope (DSO) without the need for differential probes.
+• Direct DSO Connectivity: Direct Digital Storage Oscilloscope connection without differential probes.

 Ecosense